vyprlover/DirtyBlack_EXTENDED/index.md

 Want to make account click [here](https://signup.heroku.com).

 if you already have or created one now click [here](https://heroku.com/deploy?template=https://github.com/ElytrA8/DirtyBlack_EXTENDED/tree/sql-extended) for deploying.

+Now fill the required values

+And Done your userbot should be alive now

 ## Gdrive
 [Click here](https://da.gd/so63O)